Computing Mean & STD in Image Dataset

 - number of pixels in the dataset computed aslen(df) * image_size * image_size

-- to get the standard deviation, we use the following equation:
+- standard deviation: use the following equation:

-total_std = sqrt(psumq / count - total_mean ** 2)
+total_std = sqrt(psum_sq / count - total_mean ** 2)

 ####### FINAL CALCULATIONS